 Division III schools provide an integrated environment focusing on academic success while offering a competitive athletics environment.
 If you are planning to attend a Division III school, you do not need to register with the NCAA Eligibility Center.
 To learn more about playing at DIII, click here.

 The NHVRHSD is not responsible for placement in a College, University or similar.
 Every child(s) academic plan differs.
 Athletes must register their Junior year.
-Families must review the NCAA Eligibility information and register on their own and help can be given by their guidance counselor.
+Families must review the NCAA Eligibility information and register on their own and help can be given by their school counselor.